IoannaKapodistria/Mathoverflow_master/README.md

 ### MathOverflow is a community-driven platform where users can ask and answer questions related to mathematics.
 Whether you're a student, teacher, or professional mathematician, MathOverflow is the place to go to find answers and help others.

+### Getting Started
+1. Install the dependencies: npm install
+2. Start the development server: npm run dev
+3. Open your browser and navigate to http://localhost:3000

 ### _Features_
 - Ask and answer questions: Users can ask questions related to mathematics and receive answers from the community.
 They can also answer questions posted by others and earn reputation points for helpful answers.